Are you feeling lost and unsure about what career path to take after completing 12th standard?

-AFCAT Career Path: With the motto of “Touch the sky with Glory”, making a career in the Indian Air Force is every student’s dream.
-The Indian Air Force conducts the Air Force Common Admission Test (AFCAT) twice a year for students.
-Candidates who want to make a career can apply for the AFCAT entrance exam.
+AFCAT Career Path and Salary: With the motto of “Touch the sky with Glory”, making a career in the Indian Air Force is every student’s dream.
+The Indian Air Force conducts Air Force Common Admission Test (AFCAT) twice a year for students.
+Students who want to make a career can apply for AFCAT entrance exam.
 Students can opt for the different AFCAT career paths according to their education level.
+AFCAT opens the door to the patriotism, honour, adventure, and passion of the students in the Indian Air Force.
+Once a Student becomes a part of the Indian Air Force family, they can serve the Air Force as well as avail of the facilities and benefits.

 AFCAT Career Path: Quick Overview